-Field Description Hardware Version The router model.
-Firmware Version The version of the router firmware.
-It changes if you upgrade the router.
-GUI Language Version The localized language of the GUI.
-Internet Port MAC Address The Media Access Control address.
+Field Description На rdware Version The router model.
+Firmware Version The version of the current software installed in the router.
+This will change if you upgrade your router.
+Inte ernet Port These settings apply to the Internet (WAN) port of the router.
+MAC Address The Media Access Control address.
 This is the unique physical address being used by the Internet (WAN) port of the router.
 IP Address The IP address being used by the Internet (WAN) port of the router.
 If no address is shown, or is 0.0.0.0, the router cannot connect to the Internet.
-DHCP None.
-The router uses a fixed IP address on the WAN.
-DHCP Client.
-The router obtains an IP address dynamically from the ISP.
-IP Subnet Mask The IP subnet mask being used by the Internet (WAN) port of the router.
-For an explanation of subnet masks and subnet addressing, click the link to the online document "TCP/IP Networking Basics" in Appendix B. Domain Name Server The Domain Name Server addresses being used by the router.
-A Domain Name Server translates human-language URLs such as www.netgear.com into IP addresses.